jgmesareyes/HostelryAnalysis/README.md

 ==============

-Gestor de análisis sobre características hoteleras en Canarias.
-Trabajo de Fin de Grado (TFG) en Universidad de La Laguna.
+Analysis management about hotel services in the Canary Islands.
+Final Grade Dissertation at University of La Laguna.
-Desarrollado por José Gregorio Mesa Reyes.
+Developed by José G. Mesa Reyes.

 Overview
 --------

-Aplicación orientada al análisis de las características hoteleras de Tenerife, tanto generales como por sectores turísticos, a partir de sus respectivas descripciones en la web de servicios hoteleros establecida.

-Se lleva a cabo un Análisis del Lenguaje Natural sobre cada una de las descripciones a través de la herramienta Freeling, ampliando su funcionalidad a través de algoritmos de creación propia, y extrayendo de las mismas las características ofrecidas por cada hotel.

-Análisis los comentarios de los clientes determinando aquéllas de las que se hable de forma positiva y/o de forma negativa.

-Desarrollo de características comunes y únicas de forma general en la isla, así como de cada sector turístico correspondiente a la misma.

-Desarrollo de estadísticas de tiempos de ejecución.

-Actualmente solo se trabaja sobre los hoteles en la web www://booking.com/

-Posteriormente se ha optimizado el programa incluyendo soporte para todas las islas, así como sus sectores turísticos si los hay.
+Application oriented on the analysis of hotel characteristics and services in Tenerife, both general and by tourist sectors, from their respective descriptions on the selected hotel booking website.

+A Natural Language Analysis is carried out on each description using the Freeling tool, extending its functionality through own algorithms extracting the features offered by each hotel.

+Analyze customer comments by determining which customers are leaving positive and / or negative reviews.

+Development of common and unique characteristics at global in the island, as well as for each tourist sector respectively.

+Development of execution time statistics.

+Bilingual development, carrying out the analysis in both English and Spanish.

+Currently only working on hotels at website www://booking.com/

+Subsequently, the program has been optimized including support for all the Canary Islands, as well as their tourist sectors.

 Requirements
 ------------

     - Python 3.5
     - PostgreSql 9.5
     - pgAdmin III (if not included with PostgreSQL)
     - PostGis 2.2 for PostgreSQL
     - Freeling 4.0
     - Works on Windows (tested on x86)

 Notes
 -----

-Los modelos, las bases de datos, datos asociadas y scripts de interacción sobre los mismos no han sido incluidos dado que no está alojado en ningún servidor en este momento.

-Se han trabajado e incorporado herramientas de programación para aumentar el rendimiento del sistema; utilización del módulo Threading para la distribución del análisis en hilos de trabajo paralelos.

-El proyecto se basa en la investigación sobre el tratamiento del Lenguaje Natural y las diferentes herramientas disponibles, actuando en la extracción de los servicios hoteleros a través de sus descripciones.
-A pesar de que dicho análisis e investigación conllevó el grueso de este proyecto, tratando NLTK (Natural Language Toolkit), TreeTagger Wrapper, Stanford CoreNLP, Ixa Pipes y Freeling, sólo se ha incorporado la funcionalidad de ésta última, dada la gran funcionalidad, tiempos de respuesta y calidad de resultados en ambos idiomas Español e Inglés.
+Models, databases, associated data, and interaction scripts have not been included due since it is not hosted at the moment.

+Programming tools have been worked on and incorporated to increase the system performance; use of the Threading module for distributing the analysis in parallel threads.

+This project is strongly based on research of Natural Language treatment and the different tools available, which are the point in the extraction of the hotel services through their descriptions.
+Despite the fact that this analysis and research carried the bulk of this project, dealing with several tools such as NLTK (Natural Language Toolkit), TreeTagger Wrapper, Stanford CoreNLP, Ixa Pipes and Freeling, only Freeling functionality has been incorporated to this final project, due to its best balance in functionality, response times and quality of results in both languages English and Spanish.